tagohd/mono/Outline.md

 ### 1.2.3 The Ordeal
 - While attempting to retrieve [[CHALICE OF SUDMORANTH|THE CHALICE]], Luke encounters AL for the first time.
 Despite James's "best" efforts, he is woefully unprepared, and AL beats him handily.
 - Case, who is separated from Luke for reasons yet to be determined, shows up in the nick of time to save Luke, repaying him for saving his life in Rhapsody.
-	- He's investigating James, since that's supposed to be the reason he works for James in the first place.
+	- Maybe they split up to find THE CHALICE faster?
+	- Or maybe he was looking for [[BEE|THE BRIEFCASE OF BEES]].
 - Luke wonders why he lost if he's THE CHOSEN ONE.
+(He'll just have to try harder.)
 Case assures him that it's simply because he hasn't completed his training.
 (And maybe there's a sweet moment where Case promises that he'll never let Luke face AL alone again.)
-	- So maybe the timeline without Case is the one where AL tells Luke that James is just using him...
-	- He'll just have to try harder.

 ### 1.2.4 Reward
 - Luke returns to finish his training.
 James teaches him a very powerful spell, but Luke accidentally kills James when he tries to cast it.
+	- Let's say the spell is [[Greater Fuck You Up Big Time]] for now.
 - As he dies, James begrudgingly admits that he is proud of Luke, and that he has a message for Luke to deliver to AL when next they meet: James still remembers AL.
+	- Do Case and Luke know that AL is James's ex-husband?
+If they didn't, do they know now?

 ## 1.3 Return
 ### 1.3.1 The Road Back